-- Update: Teaching during the day is not the only thing you can do to make money.
 One super easy way Ben has recently found is to teach English in an online classroom with VIPKID.
 You can earn anywhere between $16-$22 per hour (plus additional incentives) practicing English elementary-age students in China.
-You can set your own schedule (best hours are Beijing evening time), work as many hours as you want and you don't even need to your TEFL to do it.
+You can set your own schedule (best hours are Beijing evening time), work as many hours as you want and you don’t even need to have a TEFL certificate to do it.
 All you really have to do is be on time, be energetic and be happy, which many of you already are.
-Check out it VIPKID here, it will be the easiest money you make online.
+Check out it VIPKID here; it will be the easiest money you make online.

-- Become a Website Tester on Peek, where you test out websites, record your opinions and earn cash (typically $10 USD for each 15-minute test session).
+Become a website or app tester on UserTesting, where you test out websites, record your opinions and earn cash (typically $10 USD for each 20-minute test session).

 Some side hustles incorporate your passions and will actually be enjoyable, while other side gigs – like mowing your neighbor’s lawn – will purely be about the extra cash.
 Either way, put this extra money directly into savings.